superdweebie/sijit/docs/ServiceManager/ServiceManager.md

         var button = new Button({id: 'button1'});
     })

+#ServiceManagerAware

+If an object created with a serviceManager has a `isServiceManagerAware` property that evaluates to true, then that object will have its `serviceManager` property injected with the serviceManager that created it.

+For convinience, inheriting from `ServiceManagerAwareMixin` will do this for you.

 #AMD Plugins

 Several AMD plugins are provided to make working with the ServiceManager simple.